 \subsection{Two-dimensional induction equation in the $(y,z)$ plane}

-Although the remarks in Section~\ref{subsection:general_remarks} apply to the general three-dimensional case, the goal of this paper is to first test our method in two dimensions: the $(y,z)$ plane, where the $z$-direction corresponds to the observer's line-of-sight.
+Although the remarks in Sect.~\ref{subsection:general_remarks} apply to the general three-dimensional case, the goal of this paper is to first test our method in two dimensions, the $(y,z)$ plane, where the $z$-direction corresponds to the observer's line of sight.
 To this end, we set $v_x = B_x =0$, and thus the horizontal velocity to be retrieved becomes $v_y(y,z)$.
-Under these assumptions, the two non-trivial components of the induction equation can be written as:
+Under these assumptions, the two nontrivial components of the induction equation can be written as

 where for simplicity $t_0$ is not indicated anymore.
-We further assume that the Stokes inversion provides $B_y$, $B_z$, $\dot{B_y}$, $\dot{B_z}$, and $v_z$.
-With this, we obtain an overdetermined system, with one unknown, $v_y$, and two equations for each point of the two-dimensional domain.
+We further assumed that the Stokes inversion provides $B_y$, $B_z$, $\dot{B_y}$, $\dot{B_z}$, and $v_z$.
+With this, we obtained an overdetermined system with one unknown, $v_y$, and two equations for each point of the two-dimensional domain.